Bank accounts in Germany: How to find the best bank

-Good news first: When it comes to bank accounts and finances, Germany is not as bureaucratic as you thought it would be.
-There are good and easy banking solutions if you want to move to Germany, study here or stay for an extended period of time.
+Good news first: When it comes to bank accounts and checking accounts, Germany is not as bureaucratic as you thought it would be.
+There are good, simple and free bank accounts for you if you want to move to Germany, study here or stay for an extended period of time.

 We will show you multiple different bank accounts that you can all open online with different features, prices and benefits, depending on what you might need.
 All the products are geared towards foreigners, expats or students who do not speak German or who might not even live here yet, so we focus on banks with English support and an online registration process.

-Our guide to the the best bank accounts in Germany
+Our guide to the the best banks and bank accounts in Germany

 We will show you 7 different online bank accounts in Germany